Volunteering in Federated States of Micronesia

 Transport

-Road conditions are good in city areas but in rural areas the roads are paved and driving can be hazardous.
+Road conditions are good in city areas but in rural areas the roads are not always paved, and driving can be hazardous.
 There is no formal training in road safety.

 Volunteers often purchase second-hand cars from Japan and have them shipped to the Federated States of Micronesia.